Nec pluribus impar: Origin and use

-The first use of the motto and symbol is usually given as the great Carrousel of 1662, in what is now the Place du Carrousel, to celebrate the birth of his son Louis, the Dauphin.
+The first use of the motto and the symbol is usually given as the great Carrousel of 1662 in what is now the Place du Carrousel, to celebrate the birth of his son Louis, the Dauphin.
 However, the motto appeared as early as 1658 on a medal.
 Voltaire attributes the motto and emblem to Louis Douvrier, who derived them from a device of Philip II of Spain, of whom it was said the sun never set on his dominions.
 Polemicists in the Spanish Netherlands pointed out the unoriginal nature of the symbol.
-Louis XIV himself was not enamoured of it, but it proved popular with the public and so he tolerated it.
+Louis XIV himself disliked it, but it proved popular with the public and so he tolerated it.

 The motto and sun-king device appeared on many buildings, as well as on cannons.
 The classical de Vallière guns in particular bear the motto and the symbol, even for those founded long after Louis XIV's death.

 Many of Louis' subordinates adopted emblems and mottos playing off those of the sovereign.
 César de Beaufort, Admiral of France, adopted a moon with motto Elle obéit au soleil et commande aux flots ("It obeys the sun and commands the waves"); Duc de Sully adopted a burning-mirror with motto Je brûle sous son regard ("I burn [under its gaze / at his command])".

-It is the motto of Ribét Academy, a private preparatory school in Los Angeles, the 1st Foreign Cavalry Regiment of the 6th light armored brigade of the French Army and Muir College a public, English medium school for boys located in Uitenhage, South Africa.
+It is the motto of Ribét Academy, a private preparatory school in Los Angeles; the 1st Foreign Cavalry Regiment of the 6th light armored brigade of the French Army; and Muir College a public, English medium school for boys located in Uitenhage, South Africa.

-It is also found on the coat of arms of Zvishavane in Zimbabwe.
+It is also found on the coat of arms of Zvishavane, Zimbabwe.